 The UNC Police Department Communications Center is staffed 24 hours a day, 7 days a week, providing electronic, radio and telephone communications for both the Police Department and the University.
 The Communications Center also monitors emergency telephone and alarm systems, and maintains access to both national and state crime computer networks.
 The Communications Center also serves as the Police Department's Records Division, maintaining police reports and records.

-The Communications Supervisor oversees 5 full-time civilian dispatchers, several student employees, and the University's switchboard operators.
+The Communications Supervisor oversees 6 full-time civilian dispatchers and several student employees.

 - Communications and Records Supervisor: Lieutenant Chris Krause